dranjan/targetfly/README.md

     node path/to/targetfly/index.js --port [PORT] \
                                     --directory [DIRECTORY] \
-                                    --tar [PROGRAM] \
                                   [ --show-hidden ]

-which chooses an arbitrary port, root directory, and tar binary.
+which chooses an arbitrary port and root directory.
 The last shown option, `--show-hidden`, will allow the server to serve files whose names begin with '.', which is disabled by default.